-You can, of course, turn to Google and search for “buyers of silverware near me” where you can physically bring your silverware to sell,
+Of course, you turn to Google and search for “sterling silver flatware buyers” near me where you can physically bring your silverware to sell:

 1. Pawn shops